 After 60-70 hours per week of training for a full year, in the winter of 2009, I launched my matchmaking firm!
 At that moment, I realized I was no longer jumping around my purpose.
 Becoming a matchmaker and lifestyle coach allowed me for the first time in life to “connect my dots” (as Steve Jobs famously said) and be fully immersed in my purpose from head to toe.

-In the last four years, Paul Carrick Brunson (also known as The Modern Day Hitch) has become internationally recognized as one of the most successful matchmakers and relationship coaches.
-As a pioneering matchmaker, Paul has served over 600 clients directly and collectively through live events and social media, matched over 4,000 people on dates.
-In 2013, he received an NAACP Image Award nomination for his first book entitled: It’s Complicated: But It Doesn’t Have to Be.
-He is a Dell Inspire 100 honoree and his book became a bestseller in four months.
-Paul was recognized as iDate best matchmaker and best relationship coach of year nominee in 2012 and 2013.
-Oprah Winfrey notes that, “Paul is much more than a matchmaker, he’s a life coach.”
-He has appeared on two shows on the Oprah Winfrey Network: Lovetown, USA and SoulPancake.
-Paul is happily married to his wife, Jill, and they live in the District of Columbia with their two year old son, Kingston.
+In the last five years, television host, author and professional matchmaker, Paul Carrick Brunson, has become recognized internationally as one of the most successful matchmakers.
+Paul is the founder and president of the award-winning matchmaking firm, The Paul C. Brunson Agency.
+His firm has served over 600 clients directly and has matched over 6,000 individuals on dates collectively through inventive live events and social media.
+In 2013, he received an NAACP Image Award nomination for his first book entitled: It’s Complicated (But It Doesn’t Have to Be): A Modern-Day Guide to Finding and Keeping Love, which quickly became an Amazon bestseller in just 4 months.
+He is a Dell Inspire 100 honoree and has been recognized as the iDate Best Matchmaker and Best Relationship Coach of the Year nominee in 2012 and 2013.
+Appearing as the co-host on Oprah Winfrey Network’s Lovetown, USA, Oprah Winfrey notes, “Paul is much more than a matchmaker, he’s a life coach.”

 Posted on: Jul 17, 2012